-New Delhi, April 12 (IANS) President Pranab Mukherjee Friday expressed concern over India’s low enrolment rate of youths in higher education as compared to Germany and the US, stressing the need to make higher education accessible to students in remote areas.
+New Delhi, April 12 (IANS) President Pranab Mukherjee Friday expressed concern over India’s low enrolment rate of youths in higher education as compared to Germany and the US.

 Attributing low enrolment in higher education to absence of institutes, Mukherjee said: “Seven percent of those in the 18-24 years age group enter higher education in India as compared to 21 percent in Germany and 34 per cent in the US.
 Increasing the reach of higher education to students, especially in remote areas, is critical to boosting the enrolment rate.”

-Speaking at the 26th convocation of the Indira Gandhi National Open University (IGNOU), Mukherjee said demand for higher education exceeds the supply.
+He was speaking at the 26th convocation of the Indira Gandhi National Open University (IGNOU) here.

 “The density of educational institutions in India has increased from 10 to 14 institutions per 1,000 square kilometre during the 11th Plan period.
 But educational institutions are still absent in many places,” Mukherjee said.